 Board Governance, Recruitment + Training

 Building boards is one of the major preoccupations of board chairs and executive directors everywhere.
-The organization is new and just building its first board.
+Perhaps the organization is new and just building its first board.
 Or the board is small – 12 or fewer members — and as research shows, the organization could raise more money if it were larger.
 Or a number of trustees (including perhaps the founder) are rotating off in a year or two, and the pipeline of potential members could be increased.

 We offer a planning, research and recruitment process that is targeted and rational, backed by experience and the latest research to distinguish your organization from peer organizations, all of which are competing for the best board members.

 We apply the principles of Appreciative Inquiry to all aspects of our work.
-People support what they help to create, so the whole board and senior management are encouraged to engage in this process, to not only recruit but also to retain new board members.
+People support what they help to create, so the whole board and senior management are encouraged to engage in this process, to not only recruit but also retain new board members.
 An organization grows in the direction in which it focuses its attention, so we focus on the organization’s strengths rather than its problems in building the case for attracting new board members.
 And we keep the end in mind; high-performing boards drive and support the organization’s strategic agenda, creating a board experience that is valued, fun and important.

 Counsel and services include: